 Think about a website or app you love.
 What do you love about it?
 The ease of gathering relevant information?
-Or how you can buy something in one-click (and have it delivered tomorrow)?
+How you can buy something in one click (and have it delivered tomorrow)?
 Or how quickly it answers your questions?

 Now think about the people who created that website.
 What was their goal?